geotribu/gischat/README.md

 ### JSON message types

-Those are the messages that might transit throught the websocket, each of them has a `"type"` key based on which it is possible to parse them :
+Those are the messages that might transit through the websocket.

+Each of them has a `"type"` key based on which it is possible to parse them :

 1. `"text"`: basic text message send by someone in the room, e.g.: